delvingdeep/CppND-practice/3_memory_mgmt/1_pointers_and_references/README.md

 - References are alias for other objects
 - Literally, References refer to whatever is stored at a particular memory address
 - When reference is created it cannot be re - initialized
-- References cannot be initialized to NULL value,
+- References cannot be initialized to NULL value